 Antibiotics Effects On Chickens

 Chicken must be well-cooked, so the bacteria will not present a problem to human health.
 There are reports of severe poisoning because of underdone chicken meat.
-It can be fatal if not treated immediately, particularly to kids and the elderly with weak immune systems.
+It can be fatal if not treated immediately, particularly for kids and the elderly with weak immune systems.

 More so, there’s also a possibility of an antibiotic residue in a slice of consumed undercooked chicken meat.
 But this is less of a problem in the US, UK, and EU.
-The big health issue is that humans can consume small doses of antibiotics from the chicken, enhancing antibiotic resistance in human microbes.
+The big health issue is that humans can consume small doses of antibiotics from chicken, enhancing antibiotic resistance in human microbes.

 Without firm actions to exclude antibiotic residues from chicken meat, this concern will continue to be a clamoring health crisis of antibiotic resistance.
 Such is the example in one study in Lebanon.
 After assessing chicken farms, they found out that over 75 percent of all chicken meat inhibited residues.

 The problem is that the broiler chickens can’t handle this much mass.
-The manufacturing growth steers to joint and skeletal concerns that it creates a lot of stress on the fowls’ legs that have difficulty moving.
+The manufacturing growth steers to joint and skeletal concerns that it creates a lot of stress on the fowls’ legs which have difficulty moving.

 The Better Chicken Commitment urges businesses to pledge to only purchase chickens from breeders or farmers that don’t use rapid-growth enhancers as one of the welfare obligations.
 Among companies that signed the pledge are Burger King, Subway, Chipotle, Denny’s, and around 200 more businesses.